Colossal statue of Ramses II found in Cairo

 The dig has also uncovered a 31-inch section of a life-sized limestone statue of Ramses II's grandson Seti II.
 The dig is continuing, and experts hope to uncover more of the Ozymandias statue for restoration.

+"I'm rather sure that [the hips and legs0 will be there," Raue says, "but the problem is we're in the middle of the city, and the bottom part may be very close to the houses.
+It would be dangerous to excavate closer to the houses, so probably we will not get the bottom part."

+Raue told CNN he doubts a full reconstruction of the face will be possible, though he said fragments of the eyes, crown and lips have been retrieved.

-In the meantime, the head and torso will be moved to the Grand Egyptian Museum in Giza, which is due to open in 2018.
+The head and torso will be moved to the Grand Egyptian Museum in Giza, which is due to open in 2018.